At a Glance

 Understand the Role: Read the job description carefully to understand the responsibilities and requirements of the Entry-Level Field Engineer position.
 Tailor your application to highlight how your background, even if not engineering-specific, aligns with the skills needed.

 Craft a Compelling Cover Letter: Write a cover letter that expresses your enthusiasm for the role and the company.
-Mention why you are interested in becoming a Field Engineer and how the training offered will help you grow in this field.
+Mention why you are interested in becoming a Field Engineer and how the training offered will help you grow in this position.

 How to prepare for a job interview at Ernest Gordon Recruitment